coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

    by apply/eqP; rewrite -dvdn1.

+.. tacn:: done
+   :name: done

 The :tacn:`by` tactical is implemented using the user-defined, and extensible :tacn:`done` tactic.
-This done tactic tries to solve the current goal by some trivial means and fails if it doesn’t succeed.
+This :tacn:`done` tactic tries to solve the current goal by some trivial means and fails if it doesn’t succeed.
 Indeed, the tactic
 expression: